wwyi1828/CluSiam/README.md

 Please ensure you adhere to the Camelyon16 dataset's licensing and usage conditions.

-## Unsupervised Pre-Training
+## Self Supervised Pre-Training

-During unsupervised pre-training, we observed two prominent modes of collapse or ineffectiveness related to the cluster assigner:
+During self supervised pre-training, we observed two kinds of mode collapse related to the cluster assigner:

 1. **Dominant Dimension:** Here, the output of the cluster assigner is largely dominated by one dimension.
 Even when Gumbel noise is introduced, the final cluster assignment remains unaffected.
 Such a situation often arises when the weight distribution is like `1*invariance loss + 100*cluster loss`.
 By constraining the range of loss weights, this can be circumvented.